We deliver immunisations to children and young people in schools across the North East.

 Any young person who has missed any of their teenage vaccinations will be offered these again, either in school or a community clinic.
 We will also be offering MMR vaccinations to those children and young people who have not completed the recommended 2 doses of the vaccine.
 This will be given to children and young people, via appointment in our community clinics.

-We work in partnership with Public Health England, schools (including state, independent and special schools) and pupil referral units as well as home-educated children and traveller families, GPs, the 0-19 community services and looked-after children’s teams to deliver the service.
+We work in partnership with the UK Health Security Agency (UKHSA), schools (including state, independent and special schools) and pupil referral units as well as home-educated children and traveller families, GPs, the 0-19 community services and looked-after children’s teams to deliver the service.
 The service is offered to all children up to the age of 18 years old, either living in, or resident in the North of Tyne region.

 The team can also provide expert advice to children and families, other professionals and schools regarding immunisation and vaccination issues.